jsoref/vscode-go/src/debugAdapter/Readme.md

 This lets you debug the code in the `goDebug.ts` file which powers the debug adapter which runs in a different Nodejs process than the rest of the extension.
 Therefore, you won't be able to debug the code powering the rest of the extension.

 1. Open the `vscode-go` folder in VS Code.
 Choose the `Launch as server` debug configuration from the drop down in the debug viewlet.
-Add a breakpoint in the desired localtion in the `vscode-go/src/debugAdapter/goDebug.ts` file
+Add a breakpoint in the desired location in the `vscode-go/src/debugAdapter/goDebug.ts` file
 2. Open the Go application that you want to debug in another instance of VS Code.
 Create a debug configuration if it doesn't exist.
 In this configuration add `"debugServer": 4711` in the root of the configuration.
 Start debugging your Go application and the breakpoint in the `goDebug.ts` file in the other VS Code instance will be hit.

 ## Debugging the Go Debug Adapter as well as the rest of the extension